Farid-Jam/Pong/README.md

 2. **Compile the C file**

-   Use the included `Makefile` to build the project:
+   Use the included `Makefile` to build the project, edting paths as needed:
    ```bash
    make
    ```